-This amazing material has a unique and very recognizable feel.
+This amazing material that many a consumer reports a unique and very recognizable feel with.
 It hugs and contours to your body as you compress it, providing exceptional pressure relief and support.

 The material will gradually shape to match the outline of your body, meaning the mattress is essentially customized for your needs each time you lay down.
-When you get up, the material will regain its original shape quite quickly, readying itself for the next use.
+When you get up, the material will regain its original shape quite, readying itself for the next use.

-The other feature which can be advantageous in the mattress application is the motion isolation that it offers.
+Another feature the material has that can be advantageous in the mattress application is the motion isolation it offers.
 Motion isolation means there is a very little transfer of energy from one side of the mattress to the other.
 If your partner is tossing and turning in the night, for instance, you are unlikely to feel much of anything as you sleep.
 This is not a feature that can be claimed by a traditional spring mattress, and it is a big part of its popularity.